Empowering families, improving lives...everyday

 Math for All: Family Resources to Support Diverse Learners

-Welcome to our Math Resources page.
+Welcome to the North Carolina State Improvement Project (NC SIP) Math Resources page.
 Math is a key life skill that helps children build confidence and navigate everyday situations.
 For children with disabilities, developing math skills can open doors to greater independence and future opportunities.
 Schools and teachers play an essential role, but the best outcomes happen when families and educators work together.
 Hope you’ll find these tools, tips, and strategies helpful as you support your child’s math growth at home.
 These activities are designed to help you make the most of everyday teachable moments.
 Every child is different, so not every activity will be the right fit for your child.
 Feel free to adjust or modify to better meet your child’s individual needs.

 Website Resources